axcheron/axcheron.github.io/_pages/writeups.md

 Here is a list of some write-ups I did.
 I hope it will help you to get a better understanding of how to exploit vulnerabilities in the various field of information security.
 {: .text-justify}

-I left the passwords in cleartext for each level because, if you google it, you'll find them anyway...
-But, try to do it yourself because "It's not about the destination; it's about the journey".
+I left the passwords in cleartext for most of the level because, if you google it, you'll find them anyway...
+But, try to do it yourself because *"It's not about the destination; it's about the journey"*.
 {: .text-justify}

 ## OTW - OverTheWire